Ampol: Ampol (after 2020)

 Ampol partnered with Evie to provide 350 kW electric car chargers at Ampol service stations.
 In 2022, Ampol also launched its electric vehicle charging brand AmpCharge, with plans to roll out nationwide.
 The first Ampcharge site opened in Alexandria (Sydney) later that year.

 On 17 May 2022, Ampol began to be listed on the New Zealand's Exchange (NZX), using the same trading symbol ALD as its Australian listing.
 Ampol would retain its primary listing on the ASX.

 In August 2025, it was announced that Ampol has agreed to acquire the EG Ampol chain of petrol stations and associated convenience stores.
 Ampol has also proposed to divest approximately 20 of its sites as part of the acquisition.
-If approved by the ACCC, the acquisition is expected to be finalised in mid-2026.
+If approved by the ACCC, the acquisition was expected to be finalised in mid-2026.
+In June 2026, ACCC approved the sale valued at $789 million on the proviso Ampol would divest 41 sites.
+Metro Petroleum has elected to acquire those sites.

 Store formats

 Ampol-branded sites can have any of the following types of convenience store formats.